 The Mawazo Public Engagement Programme

-The Mawazo Outreach programme is designed to get the high quality research done by the Mawazo Fellows and Scholars into public dialogue.
+The Mawazo Outreach programme is designed to get the high quality research done by the Mawazo Fellows and Scholars, as well as other local experts, into public discourse.
 The goal of this programme is to facilitate open discussion of challenges currently facing the country, and to establish the Mawazo Institute and its Fellows and Scholars as a source of timely, relevant, and credible research on these topics.

 Public lectures.
 We hold regular lectures with the Mawazo Fellows and Scholars on their research, free and open to all.
 We also aim to hold occasional lectures by distinguished guest speakers, including prominent Kenyan academics and visiting international scholars.